DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - The `HB` variant does make the common double quote hard to reach on this layout, especially on row-staggered boards.
 - However, with EPKL it's possible to get around such problems elegantly by using a [CoDeKey][CoDeKy] or other [sequencing][BBTSeq] options.
 - The two variants use separate EPKL BaseLayout files with minor differences.
-- Given the similarity to [Gallium][GalPKL], a remap from that could also work.
-The special dead key mappings still benefit from separate files.
-- Another option for quote key fans, is to use Gallium instead.
+- Another option for quote key fans, is to use a [Gallium][GalPKL] variant instead.
 Like, say, Colemak, it delegates the `J` key to that awkward position.
 <br>

 #### Graphite's altered shift state mappings, as per its [web page][GraGit]: